(Note: I've updated the numbers to $25,000 a year to reflect inflation since I originally wrote the article.)

 Don't be embarrassed to ask for low rent.
 There really are some people for whom the goal is not profit maximization but finding a nice renter.
 All you need is one.

-With an income of $20,000 a year, you and your family qualify for free taxpayer-paid health care with Medi-Cal.
+With an income of $30,000 a year, you and your family qualify for free or very-low-cost taxpayer-paid health care with Medi-Cal and/or ObamaCare.